 Five Minutes for Step Eight – Place Roofing Materials: If you brought your #1 Essential, a piece of plastic, then you can now get inside your Eagle’s Nest and put the plastic above you for a roof.
 If you don’t have any plastic or other waterproofing material, then fashion a sloping roof with sticks, and that will help shed some water off to the side, or provide a place for snow, bark shingling, or other roofing materials to help insulate you further.

-Chris Chisholm is founder and co-owner of Wolf Camp and the Wolf College.
+Chris Chisholm is founder and co-owner of Wolf Camp and the Conservation College.
 For excellent wilderness survival training including shelter building with Chris as lead instructor, check out these great courses: